 \section{Results and analysis}

-In this section, initially the results of bias analysis of each transformer based model over the original uncompressed evaluation corpora are detailed, followed by the evaluation results of the compressed evaluation corpora.
-In both original (uncompressed) and compressed evaluation settings, for each of the transformer based models, the results of individual and pairwise evaluations are tabulated for the gender, racial, affective, and intersectional domains.
+Since this study follows a two-phase evaluation setting, where the bias evaluation experiments are carried out in both the uncompressed and compressed settings, this section initially analyses the results of bias evaluation of each of the transformer based models, ViT, CvT, and Swin over the original uncompressed evaluation corpora and later the results of bias evaluation of the models over the compressed evaluation corpora.